 Are you ready for this?
 We made the ice cream out of tissue paper from the dollar store!
 Yep, just ball up some tissue paper and tape around it!
-Super easy and the students LOVED making it.
-Plus is was a fabulous exercise for their little hand muscles.
+It is super easy, and the students LOVED making it.
+Plus, it was a fabulous exercise for their little hand muscles.
 We painted “chips” to make chocolate chip and mint chocolate chip.

 The ice cream cartons are large yogurt containers we saved from snack with construction paper wrapped around it.
-Super simple.
+It’s just that simple.

 The bananas are yellow foam board cut into the shape of a banana.

-Math is everywhere at Ice Cream Shop during play if you plan for it!
+Math is everywhere at the Ice Cream Shop during play if you plan for it!
 Be intentional with the props you put out!
 Put out different size drinking cups and ice cream cups.
-Students can sort by size, use comparative words (small, medium, large), and compare sizes.
+Students can sort by size, use comparative words (small, medium, large) and compare sizes.

-Students are also sorting the ice cream flavors by color and counting the number of scoops when they make ice cream and read numbers on order forms.
+Students are also sorting the ice cream flavors by color and counting the number of scoops when they serve ice cream.
+They also read numbers on order forms.

-I just had to show you a few photos of the ice cream making ice cream.
-The whipped cream can is a real can of whip cream (emptied out and cleaned of course).
+I just had to show you a few photos of the students making ice cream.
+The whipped cream can is a real can of whip cream (emptied out and cleaned).

-The sprinkles jar is a real sprinkles jar with real sprinkles in it!
-Crazy right?
-Nope, I hot glued the holes closed so the sprinkles don’t come out.
+The sprinkles prop is a real sprinkles jar with real sprinkles in it!
+I hot glued the holes closed so the sprinkles don’t come out.
 Using real containers adds tons of environmental print to the center.